 It scores a 4.5 / 5 with over 250 Google reviews, so all in all this looks like a great option for camping near Donington if you are happy to be away from the circuit in the evenings.

 Dovesite caravan park is a small site less than 10 minutes away from the circuit.
 It can accomodate up to 40 caravans.

 They do not have toilet or showever facilities, however, so only suitable if you are fully self-contained and not ideal for people tent camping.

 Prics are the cheapest out of any of the off-site camping facilities on this page, largely because of the lack of amenities mentioned above.
-Click here for the full price list and to make reservations.

 It also gets a 4.7 / 5 on Google reviews, so a good option for those who are looking for a quiet, self-contained camping experience close to the circuit.